arisapooeater/9CT-Task-3/PROJECT_DOCUMENTATION.md

 Analyse - (Identify components and the relationship between them.Draw out and relate implications. )

+conclusion of hypothesis -
+My hypothesis was overall supported by the data analysed, but there are several unexplored areas that may need investigation for this project to be accurate and reliable.
+According to the comparison in the data visualisation,   students ARE less willing to buy chocolate when made aware of unethical company practices but are more reluctant to refrain when the brand is widely recognised
+Evaluate
+Example
+Imagine
+Awareness of unethical practices in companies would reduce students' willingness to buy its products.
+However, when that company is popular or widely recognised, many would be more reluctant to refrain from buying these products even if they are unethically sourced.

-conclusion of hypothesis - my hypothesis was overall supported by the data, but i believe the questions I asked the students in the Google Form isn't enough to just verify that yes, brand recognition and awareness of practices play roles in consumers buying chocolate areas need more research - maybe questions in the gOOGLE FORM that was more like "What influenced you to buy the chocolate more/less?" and it could have the options 'brand recognition', 'bad practices in brand' and etc. so the students intentions and opinions was more clear. or questions that include a unpopular brand with good practices to see where consumer values really lay
+my hypothesis was overall supported by the data, but i believe the questions I asked the students in the Google Form isn't enough to just verify that yes, brand recognition and awareness of practices play roles in consumers buying chocolate areas need more research - maybe questions in the gOOGLE FORM that was more like "What influenced you to buy the chocolate more/less?" and it could have the options 'brand recognition', 'bad practices in brand' and etc. so the students intentions and opinions was more clear. or questions that include a unpopular brand with good practices to see where consumer values really lay

 ### Peer Verifications

-Exchange your work with a classmate.
-Verify each other's datasets, calculations, and outputs.
-Provide feedback – PMI tables are helpful here (Plus, Minus, Implication).

-Classmate - heuhahuhuh sleezy nonchalant dreadhead

-For Plus, outline any positive aspects / what works.

-For Minus, outline any negative aspects / what does not work.

-For Implication, you need to go deeper and evaluate the impact of what the plus and minuses mean for the project (i.e. make a judgement and determine what action is needed, or what the impact of the plus and minus is).

 |Plus |Minus |Implication |
 |-----|------|------------|
 |     |      |            |